Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Scheduling Schemes and Power Allocation Strategies

 \begin{proof} Please refer to Appendix \ref{Proof of lemma1}. \end{proof}

-\textit{Remark 1:} It can be seen from Lemma 1 that the parameters $R$ and $\alpha$ as well as the values of $X$ and $Y$ have an essential impact on the expression of the joint CDF.
-Because of this, calculating the outage probability of the CUS scheme is quite involved.
+\textit{Remark 1:} {It can be seen from Lemma 1 that the parameters $R$ and $\alpha$ as well as the values of $X$ and $Y$ have an essential impact on the expression of the joint CDF.
+Because of this, the joint CDF is a piecewise function, and the derivation of the outage probability for the CUS scheme is quite involved.}

-When $y\geq (R^\alpha+1)x$, we know from (\ref{CDF_joint_yx0}) that the joint CDF is only related to the channel gain of the user with the largest CDF value.
-Actually, (\ref{CDF_joint_yx0}) also represents the channel gain's CDF of this user.
-By applying the joint CDF in (\ref{CDF_joint_xy0}), when $x\to \infty$, we can obtain the CDF of channel gain for the user with the second-largest CDF value as
+\textit{Remark 2:} When $y\geq (R^\alpha+1)x$, we can see from (\ref{CDF_joint_yx0}) that the joint CDF is only related to the channel gain of the user with the largest CDF value.
+That is because $y\geq (R^\alpha+1)x$ leads to $F_i(x|r_i)<F_j(y|r_j)$ according to (\ref{CDF_Uk}).
+And since the CUS scheme always schedules the two users with the largest CDF values, according to the joint distribution of two order statistics \cite{2003_order_statistics}, the constraint of $y$ can be replaced by that of $x$.
+Actually, (\ref{CDF_joint_yx0}) also denotes the CDF of channel gain for the user with the largest CDF value.
+Moreover, by applying the joint CDF in (\ref{CDF_joint_xy0}) and setting $x\to \infty$, we can obtain the CDF of channel gain for the user with the second-largest CDF value as

+\textit{Remark 3:} Note that, both the CUS scheme and random user scheduling (RUS) scheme\cite{2020_Demarchou_ICC_Spatial_randomness,2016_Liu_cooperative_SWIPT_NOMA} can provide equal admission probability to all users, but the scheduled users' joint CDFs of the two scheduling schemes have different characteristics.
+Specifically, the scheduled {users'} channel gains are independent for the RUS scheme.
+However, by applying Lemma 1 and Remark 2, we can see that the scheduled two users' channel gains are dependent for the CUS scheme, from which the performance of the CUS scheme is enhanced as shown in the simulation results.